All Episodes

 That's entirely kept out of it.

-Uh but there are these youths burning cars in tradition in France is a big thing.
+But these youths burning cars in tradition in France is a big thing.

-You know how it works in France, it's it's a terrible nuisance.
+You know how it works in France?

 I mean, it doesn't help.

-So they're c they're cracking down.
+So they're cracking down.

 Sarkozy has promised to crack down on these youths burning cars.

-Uh workers were able to clear at least one lane after a short time by sweeping all the shoes to the shoulder.
+Workers were able to clear at least one lane after a short time by sweeping all the shoes to the shoulder.

 I mean, this is one serious amount of shoes here.

-Uh but delays are expected to last all morning until all the shoes could be removed.
+But delays are expected to last all morning until all the shoes could be removed.

-Over here it's a it's a mass movement.
+Over here, it's a mass movement.

-And speaking of shoe leather, ABC News reports that thousands of tourists pouring into Washington, D.C. for President elect Barack Obama's inauguration will be sharing the nation's capital with thousands of predominantly gay leather fetishists in town for their annual convention.
+And speaking of shoe leather, ABC News reports that thousands of tourists pouring into Washington, D.C. for President-elect Barack Obama's inauguration will be sharing the nation's capital with thousands of predominantly gay leather fetishists in town for their annual convention.

 The 25th annual Mid-Atlantic Leather Weekend, hosted by the city's Centaur Motorcycle Club, quote, a group of men with an enthusiastic interest in motorcycles, leather, and other men, is expected to draw between 2,000 and 3,000 attendees.